ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 <tr>
 <td><img src="/Logo/manager_jack.jpg" width=45%>
 <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
-<br>Simon </a> <br /> As a product manger, I believe the end-users should enjoy using the product and understand how it works.</td>
+<br>Simon </a> <br /> As a product manger, I believe thorough testing is essential</td>
 <td>Testing</td>
 <td>Create test accounts and test both backend and frontend work correctly</td>
-<td>Testing the back-end and front-end is really important to determine that both parts of the stack are working correctly.</td>
+<td>Testing the back-end and front-end is really important to determine that both parts of the stack are working correctly.
+Testing the front-end is very important because it serves to determine the overall functionality and usability of the application, including validating buttons, menus, links, and other elements of the application that are used by the end-users.
+Backend testing, by contrast, is serves to check for data corruption and data loss.
+By conducting testing you will be able to identify faults and errors in your code and make corrections and remove bugs where necessary.</td>
 </tr>
 <tr>
  <td><img src="/Logo/user_simon.jpg" width=45%>